-British Firefighter Open Challenge (hereinafter BFOC) reserves the right to revise the order in which competition categories run the course.
-Lane assignments are randomized and not subject to change based upon preference or request.
-Competitors will be assigned a number corresponding with the run order and their course side (odd numbers on the blue side, even numbers on the red side).
-The next-up competitor must be in the staging area in full turnout gear when the preceding participant is at the start line.
-Individuals not ready for the start signal will be disqualified.
+British Firefighter Challenge (herinafter BFC) reserves the right to revise the order in which competition categories run the course.
+Competitors will be assigned a number which does not necessarily follow the race order, it is therefore the responsibility of the competitor to ensure they are aware of their race time allocation.
+The next-up competitor must be in the staging area in full turnout gear when the preceding participants are at the start line.
+Individuals not ready for their allocated starting time will be disqualified.

-A breathing apparatus for use during the competition will be provided and must be worn by all competitors.
+A breathing apparatus set for use during the competition will be provided for and must be worn by all Firefighters.
 Any wilful or malicious destruction of event equipment will result in disqualification from the competition.

 Personal Protective Equipment / Turnout Gear